What do you need to know about assessment for NCEA?

 Under these circumstances you are legitimately absent and, where feasible, you will be allowed to attempt the assessment or a full reassessment opportunity will be available.
 This may not always be possible and no estimates of grades can be given.
 For short-term absences of this nature parents should verify this by an email or text to the whānau teacher or the attendance officer.
 For long-term absences independent documentation should be supplied to the attendance officer.
 If an assessment task is missed then independent documentation (i.e. medical certificate, etc) may be required.

-If you are absent on school activities
+If you are absent due to school activities

 This involves absence for authorised out-of-class activities such as EOTC trips, sporting and cultural fixtures, or Trades block courses.
 For any assessment tasks that are wholly completed during this period of absence you will be allowed to attempt the assessment or a full further assessment opportunity will be available.
 This may not always be possible and no estimates of grades can be given.
-However, assessment tasks that extend beyond this range of absence, providing a fair and reasonable length of time is available, should be submitted on the due dates.
+However, assessment tasks that extend beyond this range of absence, providing a fair and reasonable length of time is available, must be submitted on the due dates.

 If you are absent for personal activities